gvwilson/sensibleadventures/cloudherd/cloudherd.md

 injured, and more importantly, we need to lay their dead to rest before they ghost.
 Sergeant---I'm sorry, I don't know your name?"

-"Dorbu, honored---Gandan's Eighteenth Dorbu" the sergeant replied, dipping his head respectfully.
+"Dorbu, honored---Gandan's Ninety-Eighth Dorbu" the sergeant replied, dipping his head respectfully.

 "Sergeant Dorbu," Indy continued in a how-it's-going-to-be voice that left no room for disagreement, "Do you promise that you and your men will take no action